tobias-beers/RNA_visualization/things_done_this_week.md

 - Generalized GMM to multivariate, discovered the importance of inital values  and started to initialize with k-means clustering algorithm
+- Moved Stan scripts to separate folder outside of ntoebooks and created a loader to cache and load scripts to save compiling time.
 - Completed the Mixture of PPCA's optimization in pystan, works perfectly.
 - Completed the *interactive* version of the Hierarchical latent variable model as described by Bishop & Tipping in PyStan.
+- started this note with an overview of completed work by week.